-To swerve and deflect: While U.S. tackles police brutality, Hong Kong is in denial
+Analysis | While U.S. tackles police brutality, Hong Kong is in denial

 No officer has been charged or suspended for any infraction related to the protests last year, according to the city’s police watchdog.
 This includes the officer who shot a rubber bullet at a crowd of journalists and protesters, blinding Indonesian reporter Veby Mega Indah in one eye.
 The police have refused to divulge the officer’s identity, including to Veby’s lawyers.

 The lack of accountability isn’t for want of trying.
-People filed more than 8,000 complaints against officers last year, though only 242 were referred to the watchdog — which cannot summon witnesses nor compel officers to turn over evidence.
+People filed more than 8,000 complaints against officers last year, though only 242 were referred to the watchdog — which cannot summon witnesses or compel officers to turn over evidence.
 (Experts in policing say the body, known as the Independent Police Complaints Council, falls short of international standards of accountability, while its chair is handpicked by Hong Kong’s chief executive.)
 Of all these complaints, only two officers have been “reprimanded” for using harsh language.

 A Washington Post investigation last year in consultation with international policing experts found that Hong Kong police routinely breached their use-of-force guidelines.
 Carrie Lam, Hong Kong’s chief executive, called the findings “untruthful,” “unfair” and “irresponsible.”

-One of the five demands of the pro-democracy protesters is a fully independent investigation into the police response to anti-government unrest.
+One of the five demands of the pro-democracy demonstrators is a fully independent investigation into the police response to anti-government unrest.
 Hong Kong’s authorities have refused to entertain the idea, though it has attracted support even among some pro-Beijing figures.
 Instead, the IPCC produced a report with limited scope that looked only at a handful of key events.
 Foreign experts engaged by the Hong Kong government to advise on the investigation quit the exercise.

-“We were in the end manipulated and put in an awkward position,” said Clifford Stott, a policing expert from Britain’s Keele University who was among the international panel.
+“We were in the end manipulated and put in an awkward position,” said Clifford Stott, a policing expert from Britain’s Keele University who was part of the international panel.
 “There is no way I could have stood by that report.”

-It’s not just about what police do but the fact that they are left to do so with impunity that is the issue.
-These outcomes alone demonstrate there is no meaningful form of police accountability in Hong Kong. https://t.co/prCh6x083D— Clifford Stott (@cliffordstott) June 17, 2020

 A reporter pointed out to the IPCC chairman, Anthony Neoh, that U.S. officers were suspended, charged and otherwise held to account after the George Floyd protests erupted in Minneapolis.
 He answered that the Hong Kong complaint system is sufficient.